-Tavares Marina & Seaplane Base re-build project is on hyper speed.
-Reconstruction is under design.
+Tavares Marina & Seaplane Base re-build project: Reconstruction is under FINAL design.
 The brand new boat docks, seaplane docks and fueling dock should be completed and available for use by late fall 2020.
 Read on...

 WUCF TV Central Florida Roadtrip featured the City of Tavares, America’s Seaplane City, in their July 12 PBS episode.
 Central Florida Road Trip paid a visit to Lake County and the City of Tavares.
 Join us by watching this wonderful show featuring Tavare Read on...

 Jones Brothers & Co.
 New Air Charter Service Takes "America's Seaplane City" to a Whole New Level with FAA Part 135 On-Demand Passenger Air Charter Service Read on...